ajhenley/gitbook/your_first_java_program.md

 It is time to write your first Java program.
 Your program will display a message to the screen.
 Your program will follow in the tradition of great programmers everywhere.
 The "Hello, World!" program is a computer program that outputs "Hello, World!" on a display device.
 Being a very simple program in most programming languages, it is often used to illustrate to beginning programmers the basic syntax for constructing a working program.

-Typing detailed instructions for a computer to follow is not easy.
+Entering instructions for a computer to follow is not easy.
 You must be very specific.
+Typos are not tolerated.
 Many people find this frustrating.

-You need to adapt to the computer.
-You need to learn to type instructions in a way to get the dumb computer to carry out your wishes.
-If you don't get the instructions right then the computer has no chance of getting them right either.
-That's what makes this hard for people.
+The computer doesn't think.
+It simply follows the exact instructions you give it.

 This exercise not only teaches you to enter a program but also to correctly execute the program.